pharath/home/_posts/2021-07-14-cheatsheet-linux.md

 | :---: | :---: |
-ctrl + w | delete the word in front of the cursor alt + d | delete the word after the cursor
+ctrl + w | delete the word in front of the cursor alt + d | delete the word after the cursor ctrl + a | jump to the beginning of the line ctrl + e | jump to the end of the line

 ## terminal commands and bash scripting